 "Yeah… uh… no… uh… kind of… I don't know!" he stammered out.
 The boy lowered his head in disappointment.
 Anna chuckled at him.

-“I’m too old for you and I already have a boyfriend,” she replied in an attempt to let him down easily.
-The boy lowered his head again.
+"I'm too old for you and I already have a boyfriend," she replied in an attempt to let him down easily.
+The boy turned to the bar with his head down.